Temporary Anchorage Devices (TADS)

 Active Support

-Your braces or aligners will then work in tandem with the TAD to apply precise forces to move your teeth as planned.
+Your braces or clear aligners will then work in tandem with the TAD to apply precise forces to move your teeth as planned.

 -